Health & Biohacking

 In young adults, creatine is known to support performance during short, repeated high-intensity efforts.

-The European Union authorises a health claim for creatine and improved performance in successive bouts of short, high-intensity exercise (EU Regulation 432/2012).
+The European Union regulates a claim on creatine and improved performance during successive bouts of short, intense exercise (EU Regulation 432/2012).

-After 35, it’s not “you’re getting old”.
-It’s subtler: recovery is less automatic, power declines quietly, fatigue costs more.
+After 35, it is not “you are getting old”.
+It is more subtle: recovery becomes less automatic, power declines quietly, fatigue costs more.

-Creatine becomes interesting – not to “do more”, but to last better, and to avoid letting your muscle capital erode without you noticing.
+Creatine becomes interesting: not to “do more”, but to last better, and to avoid letting your muscle capital erode without noticing.

 Key fact